 Participate and Contribute

-The BuddyPress Trac allows you to create a new ticket and work on created tickets, as well as taking a look at the source code of BuddyPress and all the changes throughout versions.
+The BuddyPress Trac allows you to file bug reports and enhancement ideas, as well as taking a look at the source code of BuddyPress and all the changes throughout versions.

 Never written a bug report?
 The WordPress Handbook has an excellent guide on what to do before you report a bug and how to write a good bug report.

 Become a Translation Editor and select BuddyPress.
 Choose your preferred language e.g. German.
 Then select ‘Stable (latest release)’ or ‘Development (trunk)’.
-The translation needs to be 100% complete to be approved for the Stable/Dev languages.
+The translation needs to be at least 90% complete to be approved for the Stable/Dev languages.